 - Certain parts of the monocoque structure can be reinforced to keep passengers safer.

-- Rear and side structures of a monocoque can be specifically designed to maintain the structural integrity of the cabin in the event of a rear or side impact, all designed to safeguard the occupants.
+- The rear and side structures of a monocoque can be specifically designed to maintain the structural integrity of the cabin in the event of a rear or side impact, all designed to safeguard the occupants.

 - The frame is also designed to absorb the impact a lot better.